-If you’ve been laid off, wrongfully terminated or forced to quit, you are most likely entitled to unemployment.
+If you’ve been laid off, wrongfully terminated, or forced to quit, you are most likely entitled to unemployment.
 But what happens when you meet your state’s criteria for unemployment benefits and apply to receive them, only to have your claim denied?

 Don’t assume that one denial is the end of the claims process.
 Even if you quit your job, there are cases in which you might be entitled to benefits.

 Unemployment Appeal Board Hearings

+If you do file an appeal, then you’ll need to prepare for an unemployment hearing.
 A hearing is an informal trial held before an unemployment appeals board and/or an administrative law judge.
 Based on the evidence presented, a decision will be made on whether you are entitled to unemployment insurance benefits.

 Before You File an Unemployment Appeal

-When You File an Unemployment Appeal
+When You Appeal an Unemployment Denial

-Review the information from your State Department of Labor website on what you need to submit to file an appeal.
+Review the information from your state department of labor website on what you need to submit to file an appeal.
 In some cases, an appeals form will be included with the notice that your claim has been denied, but double-check the website for additional information.
 Be sure to submit all the information prior to the deadline for filing a claim.

 Collect Supporting Documentation